Greenwood Village Probate Lawyer

 Beneficiary Designations

-Certain accounts or insurance policies allow you to name a beneficiary, and this account can transfer directly to that person without the probate court process.
+Certain accounts or insurance policies allow you to name a beneficiary; these accounts transfer directly to the named beneficiary, outside the probate court process.
 This limits the assets that must go through probate.
-It also allows beneficiaries to secure those assets more quickly, outside of the probate process.
+It also allows beneficiaries to secure those assets more quickly, outside of probate.

 Trusts